-Based on the analysis of AC 2019-2020 data, faculty will implement the following changes in AC 2020-2021 to drive the cycle of improvement.
-Faculty will monitor the number of students enrolled in the course and note varied majors or concentrations of each to provide responsive pedagogy and differentiated instruction accordingly.
+Based on the analysis of AC 2020-2021 data, faculty will implement the following changes in AC 2021-2022 to continue the cycle of improvement.

+- 1. Faculty will monitor the number of students enrolled in the course and note varied majors or concentrations of each to provide responsive pedagogy and differentiated instruction accordingly. - Faculty will monitor the rigor of the exercise to ensure that the responses of students are challenging.